Phoenixak2598/Virtual-assistant-Alexa-/README.md

 #features:
 1- General Enquary as per your requirement.
 2- Able to play song on youtube by using play command.
-3- Able to featch the record for wikipedia
+3- Able to featch the record for wikipedia.
 4- Able to present date and time when required.
 5- Able to play jokes by jokes command.